nexusformat/definitions/manual/source/introduction.rst

    plotting

 :ref:`Design-Links`
-    Links are pointers to existing data somewhere else in the hierarchy.
-They are used to have the same information be represented in different places (such as defining the default plot) without duplication.
+    Links are used to represent the same information in different places.

 In fact, a NeXus file can be viewed as a computer file system.
 Just as files are stored in folders (or subdirectories) to make them easy to locate, so NeXus